-This amount relates to tariff shortfall computed by the Nigerian Electricity Regulatory Commission (NERC).
-On 31st December 2021, NERC issued an extraordinary review of Multi Year Tariff Order (Order No: NERC/299/2021) (MYTO) titled "Multi Year Tariff Order - 2022 (MYTO - 2022) for Ibadan Electricity Distribution Company Plc (IBEDC)".
-The order was issued by NERC in a bid to steer the Nigerian Electricity Supply Industry (NESI) to a gradual transitioning to Cost Reflective Tariffs (CRT) so as to allow Electricity Distribution Companies cover their costs and earn returns on their investments.
-The order awarded the Company a total sum of NGN 32.5 billion for the year ended 31 December 2021.
+9.4 This amount relates to tariff shortfall computed by the Nigerian Electricity Regulatory Commission (NERC).
+NERC issued an extraordinary review of Multi Year Tariff Order (Order No: NERC/2023/027) (MYTO) titled "Multi Year Tariff Order - 2024 for Ibadan Electricity Distribution Company Plc (IBEDC)".
+The order was issued by NERC to ensure that prices charged by IBEDC are fair to customers and to ensure it is sufficient to allow IBEDC to recover its cost of operation while earning a reasonable return.
+The order awarded the Company a total sum of NGN 83.2 billion for the year ended 31 December 2023 (2022: No18.7 billion).
 This shortfall is to be recognised in other receivables and subsequently as a reduction in the liability due to the Nigerian Bulk Electricity Trading Plc (NBET) when the relevant credit notes are raised by NBET in line with NERC guidance.